AxelSeanCP/LaundryApp/Backend/documentation.md

 - name: name of the option for a service, example = "express"
 - price: price of the option for a service, example = 10000 (per unit in service)

+Transaction model

+- status: server will decide at first but able to be changed
+- totalPrice: server will decide
+- paymentStatus: server will decide